provena/provena/docs/data-store/automated-access.md

 ## Prerequisites

-As a user of the RRAP M&DS IS, there are some steps you need to take to get automated access setup.
+As a user of the Provena IS, there are some steps you need to take to get automated access setup.
 Before we start, however, please ensure that you meet the following pre-requisites.

--   You have signed up as a user of the RRAP M&DS IS
+-   You have signed up as a user of the Provena IS
 -   You have the correct access permissions to download data (see [getting access](../getting-started-is/requesting-access-is.html){:target="\_blank"})
 -   You are comfortable using a scripting language which can perform HTTP REST API calls (example code will be provided in [Python](https://www.python.org/){:target="\_blank"} but could be easily transformed into other scripting languages)
 -   If you want to use the example scripts, you will need a working [Python](https://www.python.org/){:target="\_blank"} installation (version greater or equal to 3.8 recommended)

 ## Generating a reusable key

-In order to automate access without logging in through a browser, you need to perform the one time process of generating an RRAP M&DS IS API key.
+In order to automate access without logging in through a browser, you need to perform the one time process of generating a Provena IS API key.
 This key needs to be kept safe as it provides indiscriminate access to your account permissions.
 It can be revoked at any time, however, if something does go wrong.

 Begin by cloning this [code repository](https://github.com/gbrrestoration/mds-is-client-tools){:target="\_blank"}.
 The scripts in this repository are written in Python.